liahwallace1/github-api-challenge/README.md

 Boomtown API Challenge

 I completed this challenge using Laravel.
+Using a framework like this is heavy handed for this project, but I wanted to use the framework for the position.

+To run this program, first download the zip and unzip.
+Remove .example from the .env filename - you will need the .env file to run the program and it is not uploaded to GitHub.

-To run this program, in your terminal, cd into the main project folder.
-Run `php artisan serve`.
+In your terminal, cd into the main project folder.
+Run the following commands:

+- `composer update`: This will download the dependencies for the project
+- `php artisan key:generate`: This will add an application key to your .env file that is required to run the project
+- `php artisan serve`: This will start your local server.

 Laravel will provide the URL for your local server.
 Enter the URL in your browser, and you should see this simple site.